ZuffyMC/ZuffyMC/README.md

 ---

-## What I Do

-- Minecraft plugin development
-- Minecraft server setup and optimization
-- Discord bot development
-- Website development
-- Dashboard and panel development
-- Server tools and utilities
-- Java and Bedrock server integration
-- Plugin configuration and setup
-- Free community resources
-- Private and maintained projects
-- Documentation, changelogs, and release management

----

 ## Project Policy

 Most of my public projects are planned to be released as free resources for the community.